tkirill/tc-bisect/README.md

 ## Requirements

 The plugin targets TeamCity 9 and wasn't tested with other versions at the moment.
 Like TeamCity 9 it supports Java 6-8.

+## Installation

+Steps to install TeamCity plugin according to the [official documentation][tc-plugin-install-doc]:

+1. Shutdown the TeamCity server.
+2. Copy the zip archive with the plugin into the <TeamCity Data Directory>/plugins directory.
+3. Start the TeamCity server: the plugin files will be unpacked and processed automatically.
+The plugin will be available in the Plugins List in the Administration area.

+[tc-plugin-install-doc]: https://confluence.jetbrains.com/display/TCD9/Installing+Additional+Plugins "Installing Additional Plugins"